gsileno/mesa-gym/README.md

 ## extensions

 In principle, one can use this framework to:
-- setup reinforcement learning algorithms for creating policies
+- setup reinforcement learning algorithms for creating policies automatically
 - setup classificatory algorithms for creating abstractions of perceptual data
 - setup hard-coded rules to regulate behaviour
 - setup a full-fledged BDI decision-making cycle,